tibbsa/lnrl_deferral_example/README.md

 ## Requirements

 - PHP 8.2
-- Laravel 11 (although there is no reason this could not be implemented in earlier versions)
+- Laravel 12 (but this will work with 10.x-12.x)
-- Laravel-Notification-Rate-Limit package (v3.0.0+)
+- Laravel-Notification-Rate-Limit package (v3.2.0+)

 ## How It Works